zhikangfan-jyd/toploansadviser/content/reviews/ascent.md

 "disclaimer": ""
 }
 ---
 Ascent is a loan provider that offers loan options for both undergraduate and graduate students.
-What makes Ascent a good choice to look into is the fact that they offer student loans both with and without a co-signer.
+What makes Ascent a good choice to look into is the fact that <a href="/student-loan" target="_blank" rel="noopener noreferrer">they offer student loans both with and without a co-signer</a>.
 If you don’t have a credit score high enough to secure a loan from other lenders, Ascent will allow you to apply for a loan with a creditworthy cosigner.
 After all, having a co-signer join the loan means you’ll get far lower interest rates compared to signing for the loan on your own.

 Those who don’t have a co-signer can apply for either credit-based or future income-based loans.
 However, keep in mind that the future income-based loans are only available to students with a 2.9 GPA, which is a great deal.
 This makes Ascent one of very few loan providers who offer loans without requiring credit, income, or co-signers.
 Here’s an overview of Ascent loan terms, rates, repayment plans, as well as other features this lender has to offer.